Engineering Case Study

 Application Layer

-The backend consists of 17 AWS Lambda functions responsible for:
+The backend consists of 20 AWS Lambda functions plus a Cognito authentication trigger.

 Data Layer